mithat/arduino-build/readme.md

 Description
 ----------
-This project is a simple wrapper script for [Arduino's CLI](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) and a simple Makefile to invoke it for building and debugging Arduino projects .
+This project is a simple wrapper for [Arduino's CLI](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) and a simple Makefile to invoke it for building and debugging Arduino projects .

 Why another Makefile-based solution for building Arduino projects?
 I came up with this because my (formerly?) favorite Makefile solution wasn't producing the expected results on a particular project I was working on, and I needed a solution fast!
 The approach taken here uses the stock Arduino build infrastructure directly, so it should be reasonably reliable -- though possibly not as fast nor as efficient as other solutions.
 It's developed and tested on Linux only.
 Mileage on Mac and Windows will vary.
 I make no claims that this isn't reinventing a wheel, and possibly not very well at that.